 “Selecting the best product to eliminate termites is not that difficult.”

 Premise 75 or Termidor?
 The distributors of Premise and Termidor have gone head to head like heavy weight boxing champions for more than a decade…each claiming their product is better.
 Both release scientific findings to support claims of supremacy.
 Interestingly both active ingredients were invented by Scientists at Bayer Corporation the maker of Premise 75.
 In fact the patent is still held by Bayer, thought distribution rights are currently held by BASF.

 Almost daily we receive calls from consumers wanting to know which product is better…Premise 75 or Termidor?
 Bills Pest Termite Control is a registered user of both products.
 We’ve treated over 30,000 structures using either Premise or Termidor.
 Our findings are based upon real world experience here in Arizona.
 It is important to understand that the soil in Metro Phoenix is unique when compared to other parts of the country.
 A termiticide that works well in the moist soil(s) of Florida might not work as well in Phoenix and vice versus.

-Our experience and years of supportive data shows Premise 75 and Termidor kill our native (Arizona) subterranean termites very effectively.
+Our experience and years of supportive data shows Premise 75 or Termidor kill our native (Arizona) subterranean termites very effectively.
 We give Premise a slight edge eliminating termite colonies in approximately 7-10 days versus 30-90 days for Termidor.
 In human terms this difference might seem important but not so in the termite world.
 Our native species termite is much smaller in size as is their colonies when compared to other types of termites.

 Arizona’s Termite Experts